 3. The Weather Is Hot and Humid Most of the Year

-- Light clothes
+- Light clothing

-- Sunscreen and water bottle
+- Sunscreen, water bottle and sunscreen

 - March to May